ethanwangkangen/O1/README.md

 Project Scope:

-	Darwin's Duel is a RPG mobile game, similar to that of Pokemon Go.
+	Darwin's Duel is an RPG mobile game, similar to Pokémon Go, where players traverse the in-game world using location-based systems that track their real-life whereabouts.
+Throughout their journey, players will encounter and capture a diverse array of unique creatures while exploring varied environments.
+These captured creatures can be trained and evolved through engaging in battles with other players, allowing them to acquire new skills and items to enhance their battle prowess.

-	Players travel the in-game world through location-based systems that track their real-life locations.
-They can encounter, capture a wide variety of unique creatures while exploring diverse environments.
-They can then train and evolve these pets by engaging in battles with others while obtaining new skills and items that will enhance their battle capabilities.
-With various battle elements that players have to consider (eg. element counter system, mana/AP management, unique status conditions), Darwin's Duel is more than a simple game where a strong pet beats all.
+	With an array of strategic elements to consider, including an elemental counter system, mana/AP management, and unique status conditions, Darwin's Duel transcends simplistic gameplay where a single powerful pet reigns supreme.

- 	By engaging in real-time duels with other players, they can climb leaderboards and gain both prestige and unique rewards.
+	By participating in real-time duels with fellow players, individuals have the opportunity to ascend the leaderboards and earn both prestige and exclusive rewards, further heightening the competitive aspect of the game.

 Features implemented in MileStone 1: